pretzelhammer/brainfuck_compilers/examples/wasm32_wasi/readme.md

 # Small WebAssembly examples

-This directory contains a bunch of small WebAssembly example programs, including all the ones used in [Learn Assembly with Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md).
+This directory contains a bunch of small WebAssembly example programs.
+If you'd like to learn more about WebAssembly you should read the [Intro to WebAssembly](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md#intro-to-webassembly) section of [Learn Assembly with Entirely Too Many Brainfuck Compilers](https://github.com/pretzelhammer/rust-blog/blob/master/posts/too-many-brainfuck-compilers.md).

 ## Running examples